-These little bites of quinoa and vegetables will impress everyone at your next gathering.
-These might look fancy, but they really are simple to make and will be ready in under 30 minutes.
+These little Quinoa Spinach Stuffed Mushrooms will impress everyone at your next gathering.
+These might look fancy, but these little bites are really simple to make and will be ready in under 30 minutes.

 I'll be honest, when I go to a party or social gathering, I could just eat appetizers and be very, very happy.
 It used to happen all the time when I'd go to weddings, I'd eat all the appetizers and barely have room for dinner.